biolink/biolinkml/tests/test_biolink_model/source/markdown/index.md

  * [entity to disease association](entity to disease association.md) - mixin class for any association whose object (target node) is a disease
  * [entity to feature or disease qualifiers](entity to feature or disease qualifiers.md) - Qualifiers for entity to disease or phenotype associations
     * [entity to disease association](entity to disease association.md) - mixin class for any association whose object (target node) is a disease
- * [frequency qualifier mixin](frequency qualifier mixin.md) - Qualifier for freqency type associations
+ * [frequency qualifier mixin](frequency qualifier mixin.md) - Qualifier for frequency type associations
     * [entity to feature or disease qualifiers](entity to feature or disease qualifiers.md) - Qualifiers for entity to disease or phenotype associations
        * [entity to disease association](entity to disease association.md) - mixin class for any association whose object (target node) is a disease
  * [frequency quantifier](frequency quantifier.md)